Police killed student outside Wisconsin school after reports of someone with a weapon, official says

 MOUNT HOREB, Wis.
-(AP) — Police shot and killed a Wisconsin student outside a middle school after receiving a report of someone with a weapon while class was in session Wednesay, the state's attorney general said in the first law enforcement briefing on the incident that sent children fleeing amid gunshots.
+(AP) — Police shot and killed a student outside a Wisconsin middle school Wednesday after receiving a report of someone with a weapon, the state's attorney general said in the first law enforcement briefing on gunshots that sent children fleeing and prompted an hourslong lockdown of local schools.

-Authorities in Mount Horeb had previously said an active shooter who never got inside the building was “neutralized” outside the school in Mount Horeb.
-State Attorney General Josh Kaul said at the briefing Wednesday evening that no one else was harmed and that an investigation is continuing.
+Authorities had previously said an active shooter who never got inside the building was “neutralized” outside Mount Horeb Middle School.
+State Attorney General Josh Kaul told reporters Wednesday evening no one else was harmed and that an investigation is ongoing.

-Authorities also did not say how many officers had fired weapons and whether they were met with gunfire.
+Kaul declined to answer several questions about what happened once police responded, including whether the student had fired a weapon, what type of weapon he had, and whether he tried to get inside the school.
+Authorities said multiple Mount Horeb officers, wearing body cameras, had fired weapons but they did not say how many.

-Police remained on the scene hours after the incident.
-The Mount Horeb Area School District had only announced plans to release younger students from a nearby elementary school and kept others on a lockdown for several hours while police continued to investigate.
+Police remained on the scene hours afterward while students were kept locked down in buildings late into the afternoon before slowly being released to relatives.

-For panicked kids and their parents, the initial incident and the wait to be reunited was terrifying.
+For panicked kids and their terrified parents, it was an anxious, unsettling wait.
 Parents described children hiding in closets, afraid to communicate on cell phones, and one middle schooler said his class initially fled the school gym on in-line skates.

-The district used Facebook posts throughout the day to give updates, with the earliest coming around 11:30 a.m. and reporting that all district schools were on lockdown.
-Authorities in Mount Horeb said without giving details that the “alleged assailant” was harmed, and witnesses described hearing gunshots and seeing dozens of children running.
+The district used Facebook posts throughout the day to give updates, with the earliest around 11:30 a.m. reporting all district schools were on lockdown.
+Authorities in Mount Horeb said the “alleged assailant” was the only person harmed, and witnesses described hearing gunshots and seeing dozens of children running.

-More than four hours later, school buses remained lined up for blocks outside the middle school and authorities had used police tape to surround the middle school, the nearby high school and playing fields between the two buildings.
+Several hours later, school buses remained lined up for blocks outside the middle school and police tape surrounded the middle school, the nearby high school and playing fields between both buildings.

 “An initial search of the middle school has not yielded additional suspects,” a post around noon said.
 “As importantly, we have no reports of individuals being harmed, with the exception of the alleged assailant.”

-Earlier, the district posted that “the threat has been neutralized outside of the building” but didn't elaborate on what had happened at the school in Mount Horeb, some 25 miles (40 kilometers) west of the state capital of Madison.
+Earlier, the district posted without elaborating that “the threat has been neutralized outside of the building” in Mount Horeb, a small village about 25 miles (40 kilometers) west of the state capital of Madison.

-Jeanne Keller said she heard about five gunshots while in her shop The Quilting Jeanne, just down the block from the campus that includes the middle school.
+Jeanne Keller said she heard about five gunshots while in her shop The Quilting Jeanne, just down the block from the middle school.

 “It was maybe like pow-pow-pow-pow,” Keller told The Associated Press by phone.
 “I thought it was fireworks.
 I went outside and saw all the children running ...
 I probably saw 200 children.”